anchit-nishant/ResumeQnA/README.md

 ## Interacting with the Deployed Agent

 Once your agent is deployed, you can interact with it through the Vertex AI console or via the API.
+The agent's behavior will depend on the `DATA_SOURCE` variable you set in `resume_agent/.env`.

+- If `DATA_SOURCE="gcs"`, the agent will ask for the folder path within the `GCS_BUCKET` you defined.
+- If `DATA_SOURCE="drive"`, the agent will ask for the full Google Drive folder URL.

 You can find your agent in the Google Cloud Console under **Vertex AI -> Agents**.
 From there, you can test it in the console, integrate it with other services, or get the necessary details to call it programmatically.

 ## License